 Aristotle is one of the most important thinkers to ever have walked the Earth.
 For eons his works have been rigorously analyzed by scholars, students, and critical thinkers alike.
 A common theme in Aristotle’s philosophy is how to tend to one’s own soul.
 A physician of the spirit, he is concerned with spiritual health and uses logic to ascertain what exactly that entails.

-Ethics (340 BCE) asks what the nature of the good life for a human being is.
-Aristotle argues for the existence of an ultimate good toward which all human actions ultimately and inevitably aim.
-Spoiler alert: he claims that the ultimate function of the human being is to apply their reason to aim rightly in accordance with their God-given design.
+Ethics (340 BCE) is one of the most frequently assigned philosophy works in educational institutions, and puts modern self help books to utter shame.
+It asks what the nature of the good life for a human being is, and argues for the existence of a good toward which all human actions ultimately and inevitably aim.
+Simplified spoiler alert: Aristotle claims that this ultimate end is eudaimonia.

-By using their reason to aim rightly, according to Aristotle, the human being achieves eudaimonia.
+By using their reason to aim rightly, according to Aristotle, the human being aligns themselves properly with their pre-ordained function and achieves this state.
 Eudaimonia is a concept commonly lauded in Ancient Greek culture.
-It is a state of ultimate happiness that is not finite as the lower human pleasures are (since they require constant re-satiation).
-It is a transcending, diffuse, and everlasting contentment that only obedience to God will grant.
+It is a state of transcendent happiness that is not finite as the lower human pleasures are, since they require constant re-satiation.
+It is rather an everlasting contentment that only acquiescence to God’s predetermined design will grant.

 Aristotle also discusses virtue, real versus false friendships, and a plethora of other topics that remain relevant in guiding the modern human being toward living a spiritually-fulfilled and aligned life.